tobybreckon/python-cnn-tools-test/README.md

 _Assumes that git and wget tools are available on the command line or that similar tools are available to access git / download files._

+**Tests 4 and 5 assume you have OpenCV aleady installed** (with the extra modules also for Test 5) - OpenCV has its own testing page and test suite here - https://github.com/tobybreckon/python-examples-ip/blob/master/TESTING.md

 ---

 ## Test #1 - check tensorflow: